Mykola Azarov

-Following the victory of Viktor Yanukovych in the 2010 presidential election, Azarov succeeded Yanukovych as leader of the Party of Regions and was appointed as Prime Minister in March 2010.
+Following the victory of Viktor Yanukovych in the 2010 presidential election, Azarov succeeded Yanukovych as leader of the Party of Regions and was appointed as prime minister in March 2010.
 In January 2014, after weeks of Euromaidan protests and the 2014 Hrushevskoho Street riots, Azarov offered his letter of resignation.
-After the Revolution of Dignity, Azarov fled to Russia and according to Azarov himself, was allegedly offered “political refugee status on the personal instructions of Vladimir Putin”.
+After the Revolution of Dignity, Azarov fled to Russia and according to Azarov himself, was allegedly offered "political refugee status on the personal instructions of Vladimir Putin".
 Since then he has been reportedly living in the vicinity of the Russian village of Petrovo-Dalneye, near Moscow.

 Since July 2014, Azarov has been on the international wanted list for alleged abuse of power.
 On 19 January 2015 Kyiv District Court of Pechersk Raion issued an arrest warrant as a preventive measure to allow for the extradition of Azarov from the Russian Federation.
 Azarov is currently the subject of international sanctions from the U.S., European Union, Norway, Canada, and Switzerland due to his role in the Euromaidan.
-In 2015, he set up a government in exile that was widely seen as a pro-Russian puppet.
+In 2015, he set up the Ukraine Salvation Committee, a government in exile that was widely seen as a pro-Russian puppet.